Presdigitator/faves-book/docs/poems/One Line Poem #1 - Master Doc.md

 # One Line Poem \#1

-The sound of a baby falling into yogurt.
+The sound of a baby falling into yoghurt.